smart-on-fhir/fhir-parser/README.md

 [Swift][], Apple's new programming language for OS X and iOS.
 Since the language is still under active development, the repo will be updated when a language change occurrs.
-The current supported "version" corresponds to what's accepted by Xcode 6 GM.
+The current supported "version" corresponds to what's accepted by Xcode 6.1.
+The [Swift-FHIR][] repo contains the latest generated Swift classes.

 Python
 ------